att-comdev/valet/README.rst

 Allegro (part of the Valet service suite, including Ostro) gives OpenStack the ability to optimize cloud resources while simultaneously meeting a cloud application's QoS requirements. allegro provides resource plugins to OpenStack Heat for use with QoS services including Tegu and IOArbiter.

+NOTE: The master branch currently REQUIRES Music and Ostro 2.0.

 Prerequisites
 -------------